MMMzq/bot_toast/README.md

 - Pure flutter implementation, it is not easy to bring compatibility problems

+### 🐱2.0 Version

+- Modified the initialization way, 1.x version upgrade to 2.0 modification needs manual modification to adapt。see -> [2.0 initialization](#Getting-started)

+- `reInit` is removed because this method is no longer needed in version 2.x

+- PreferDirection.Below and PreferDirection.Upside have been officially removed

+- Refactoring the code structure

+- fix `showAttachedWidget` some bug

 ### 🐼Online Demo

 **[Online demo](https://mmmzq.github.io/bot_toast/#/)** (Web effects may be biased, the actual effect is subject to the mobile phone)